wasp-lang/wasp/waspc/README.md

 NOTE: What is cabal freeze file, what is its purpose?
    Freeze file (`cabal.project.freeze`) plays the same role as `package.lock.json` in `npm` -> it enables reproducible builds.
    What `cabal freeze` does is, it captures exact versions of all the cabal dependencies (recursively) used at the moment and writes them down into `cabal.project.freeze` file.
 Then, in future, `cabal` uses those versions for any commands it runs, regardless of what is written in `.cabal` file.
-   This ensures consistent builds accross CI and different development machines -> a dependency won't suddenly update because patch was released (potentially causing a bug).
+   This ensures consistent builds accross CI and different development machines -> a dependency won't suddenly get updated because the patch was released (potentially causing a bug).
    The way to think about .cabal vs cabal.project.freeze is that dependency version bounds in .cabal specify what range of dependencies are we ok with, while freeze file specifies what (in that range) we know worked last and we tested with.

 ## Design docs (aka RFCs)
-If the feature you are implementing is complex, be it regarding its design or technical implementation, we recommend creating a [design doc](https://www.industrialempathy.com/posts/design-docs-at-google/) (aka RFC).
+If the feature you are implementing is complex, be it due to its design or technical implementation, we recommend creating a [design doc](https://www.industrialempathy.com/posts/design-docs-at-google/) (aka RFC).
 It is a great way to share the idea you have with others while also getting help and feedback.

 To create one, make a PR that adds a markdown document under `wasp/docs/design-docs`, and in that markdown document explain the thinking behind and choice made when deciding how to implement a feature.